kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ### Creating a Collection Object

 * Collection objects are described using either MARC or MODS metadata.
-If a MARC record already exists in WorkFlows, enhance the record as needed and create a collection from the catKey.
+If a MARC record already exists in WorkFlows, enhance the record as recommended and create a collection from the catKey.
 MARC metadata are transformed to MODS during creation.

-* If no MARC record exists, register the collection using a title and description.
-Update the MODS (descMetadata) after the object has accessioned.
-[Detailed instructions for creating a collection object](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+create+and+apply+a+collection+object).
+* If no MARC record exists, create the collection using a title and description.
+Update the MODS after the object has accessioned.

-* A Digital Repository Unique Identifiers (DRUID) will be created for the collection.
+* A Digital Repository Unique Identifier (DRUID) will be created for the collection.

 ### Collection-Level Metadata Recommendations

-* In addition to common bibliographic elements (creator, publisher, subjects, issue date, etc.) the following MODS/MARC fields are recommended for collections:
+* In addition to common bibliographic elements (creator, publisher, subjects, publication date), the following MODS/MARC fields are recommended for collections:

 |Field|MODS|MARC|Example|
 |:-----|:------|:------|:------|